LogneBudo/MudRoles/README.md

 ![API Management](MudRoles/wwwroot/apimgt.png)

 ## Overview
-MudRoles is a sample project demonstrating the use of Blazor with Identity and roles, integrated with MudBlazor for UI components.
-This project includes a Web API protected by role-based authorization and showcases how to filter data based on user roles.
+MMudRoles is a sample project demonstrating the use of Blazor with Identity and roles, integrated with MudBlazor for UI components.
+This project includes a Web API protected by role-based authorization and showcases how to access APIs based on roles.
+It also features API key management, rate limiting, and user secrets for secure configuration.
+The application includes dedicated pages explaining various setups:

+- **Home**: Overview of the application.
+- **Authentication**: User registration and login.
+- **Blazor Identity**: Integration of Blazor with ASP.NET Core Identity.
+- **Role Management**: Assigning and managing user roles.
+- **Role-Based APIs**: Roles implementation explained in APIs.
+- **API Key Management**: Generating and managing API keys.
+- **API Keys for Endpoints**: Managing API keys for specific endpoints.
+- **API Management**: Comprehensive API management interface.
+- **Rate Limiting**: Explanation and configuration of rate limiting.
+- **User Secrets**: Securely managing sensitive configuration data.
+- **Endpoint Examples**: Endpoint with all HTTP verbs and their explanations.
+- **Dependency Injection**: Explanation of dependency injection in the project.
+- **Code Beam Extensions**: Describing the usage of code beam extensions in the project.
+- **MudBlazor Components**: Overview of MudBlazor components used in the project.
+- **Working with MudBlazor**: MudBlazor extensions and their usage.
+- **MudBlazor Static Controls**: Static controls for account pages.
+- **Code Highlighting**: Code highlighting with Highlight.js.
+- **Dashboard**: Overview of user activities and statistics.
+- **User Profile**: Managing user profile information.
+- **Settings**: Application settings and configurations.

 ## Features
 - **Blazor Server**: Interactive web UI with Blazor.
 - **MudBlazor**: Modern UI components for Blazor.
 - **ASP.NET Core Identity**: User authentication and role management.
 - **Role-Based Authorization**: Admin and User roles with specific access permissions.
-- **Web API**: Protected endpoints with role-based filtering.
+- **Web API**: Protected endpoints with role-based filtering, API keys and Rate-Limiting.

 ## Prerequisites
 - [.NET 8 SDK](https://dotnet.microsoft.com/download/dotnet/8.0)